nadluru/StrokeLesSeg/README.md

 bash train.sh
 ```

-Ensure to update the `TRAINER` and `TASK` in `train.sh`, The candidates for trainers and tasks are listed below:
+Ensure to update the `TRAINER` and `TASK` in `train.sh`.
+The `Fold` can be 0 to 5 for each run of 5-fold cross-validation.
+The candidates for trainers and tasks are listed below:

 #### Trainer candidates for Baselines and MSCSA models: